nklant/EsriDemographicsData/README.md

     dotnet restore
     ```

-3. Update the connection string in `appsettings.json`:
+3. Update the connection string to the database in `appsettings.json`:
     ```json
-    {
       "ConnectionStrings": {
         "DefaultConnection": "Connection string here"
       }
+    ```

+4. Update the connection string to the endpoint in `appsettings.json`:
+    ```json
+      "Endpoint": {
+        "EndpointUri": "Endpoint string here"
       }
     ```

-4. (Optional) Apply database migrations manually (app will do it at startup):
+5. (Optional) Apply database migrations manually (app will do it at startup):
     ```shell
     dotnet ef database update --project DemographicsDb
     ```